There will be one in-person, timed exam in CSE 121 this quarter. The exam will be on the following date

 The following points outline the rules and expecations that we will use during the final exam.

-- Masks are recommended during the exam for students and staff.
+- Masks are optional during the exam for students and staff.

 - We may ask to check your UW ID card during the exam so please have it ready.